Trump claims suggestion of using disinfectant to kill coronavirus ‘sarcastic’

 The White House said on Friday that Mr Trump’s comments had been taken out of context and that he had urged people to seek coronavirus treatment only after conferring with their doctors.

-The emailed statement did not directly mention cleaners or ultraviolet (UV) light as coronavirus treatments, but its subject was “White House on disinfectant.” – Copyright The Financial Times Limited 2020
+The emailed statement did not directly mention cleaners or ultraviolet (UV) light as coronavirus treatments, but its subject was “White House on disinfectant.” – Reuters/The Financial Times Limited 2020